xKiwiLabs xKiwiLabs

 5. Ask the AI for help constantly.
 “How do I create a Markdown file?”
 “How do I run a Jupyter notebook?”
 “How do I make this text bold?”
 There are no stupid questions when you’re talking to an AI.

-And once you’re in, explore the extensions marketplace.
-VS Code has thousands of extensions that add support for almost anything — Overleaf and LaTeX, Jupyter notebooks, CSV viewers, PDF readers, spell checkers, Zotero integration, Docker, SSH remote servers, live preview for HTML, and far more.
+And once you’re in, explore the extensions marketplace: Overleaf and LaTeX, Jupyter notebooks, CSV viewers, PDF readers, Zotero integration.
 Whatever your workflow involves, there’s probably an extension that brings it into VS Code.
-It’s one of the reasons the ecosystem is so powerful — the community has already built integrations for nearly every tool and platform academics use.

 You won’t switch everything overnight.
 I didn’t.
-But once you see how much faster you work with an AI assistant in a unified environment, you’ll start migrating more and more of your workflow — and the separate apps will quietly disappear from your dock.
+But once you see how much faster you work with an AI assistant in a unified environment, you’ll start migrating more of your workflow, and the separate apps will quietly disappear from your dock.

 The best tool is the one that gets out of your way and lets you think.
 For me, that’s VS Code with an AI assistant.
 Everything else is overhead.